genomicsclass/book/pages/more_help.md

 4. **Paste in all of your code**, and any errors or warnings if they occurred.

-The mailing list can be found at the link below, where there is more information in the [posting guide](http://bioconductor.org/help/mailing-list/posting-guide/).
+The mailing list details are [here](http://bioconductor.org/help/mailing-list/), and there is even more information in the [posting guide](http://bioconductor.org/help/mailing-list/posting-guide/).

 If you have a general R question, there is the [R-help mailing list](https://stat.ethz.ch/mailman/listinfo/r-help).